 A study by IBM found that it takes an average of 197 days for an organization to recognize that a data breach has occurred.
 It can take another 69 days to contain the problem and regain security.
 This means that a quick response from the organization’s security team is imperative.
 The faster an organization can contain the breach, the more likely they are to stop disastrous results and save their reputation.

-For more information on cybersecurity and how to protect your organization from third-party data breaches, please contact us.
+For more information on cybersecurity and how to protect your organization from third-party data breaches, visit our blog for more articles.